valflrt/fencryption/README.md

 This program is not supposed to be used in "real conditions" as it is a mere personal project.
 Although I think above v1.0 (not released yet) the commands encrypt and decrypt should be pretty safe.

+> jan 2024 edit: I am currently in intensive studies, so I won't be able to continue working on this project for the next two years.

 ## Preview

 ```